YoonGroupUmich/OSC136H/README.md

 Saves the current board configuration to a config file with name `filename`.
 Creates the file if it does not already exist.

 ### Modifying Channel Parameters
 Each of the 36 OSC1 channels has 3 parameters.
 The first parameter `pipe_wf` is a boolean flag that is currently unused, but will be used in future versions to allow the user to send in a custom waveform.
 The second parameter `trig_select` is a boolean flag representing the trigger mode of the channel.
 The third parameter `fpga_wf` is the integer ID of the predefined waveform to use on the channel.
+Note that both channels and headstages are 1 indexed since the implementation is Matlab.

 #### `UpdateChannelTriggerType(this, headstage, chan, trig)`
 Updates the `chan` channel on the `headstage` headstage to have `trig` bit set as the trigger selector for the channel. `trig` must be a boolean flag of 1 or 0.
 If `trig` is 1, then the channel will be set to use the external trigger.
 If `trig` is 0, then the channel will be set to use the internal PC trigger (i.e. a call to `TriggerChannel(this, headstage, chan)`).
 Returns -1 and prints on error.